64 North Country Road, Smithtown, NY 11757

 Transportation to venue offered: na

-Location of handicapped entrance: at right side of building
+Location of accessible entrance: to the right of the main entrance

-Doors: single door at handicapped entrance, double doors at main entrance
+Doors: single door at accessible entrance, double doors at main entrance

 Number of floors: 2